umaar/learn-browser-testing/3-auditing/1-lighthouse/README.md

 npm run lighthouse-wizard
 ```

-I used the following answers:
+I used the following answers, you can substitute the appropriate values for your own:

 ```
 ?
 Which wizard do you want to run? new-project